RH_New_Logic_leather_1[Newspaper]

 Choosing the right material for your office chair

-If you are struggling with all the hundreds of options out there, we've put together a helpful guide on what to look out for when selecting the fabric or textile for your office chair.
+If you are struggling with the hundreds of options out there, we've put together a helpful guide on what to look out for when selecting fabric or textile for your office chair.

 Colour

-For many people, this is the most important part of the decision process, and sadly where it often ends.
-How your chair fits into your overall interior plan is important, especially if you are buying a piece for your home, but the type of material you use might have an impact on the aesthetics too, especially if you buy something which doesn’t age well.
+For many people, this is the most important part of the decision-making process, and often where it stops.
+How well your chair fits into your overall interior plan is important, especially if you are buying a piece for your home.
+The type of material you choose can also affect how it looks, especially if you buy something that doesn't age well.

-Luckily, many manufacturers offer a wide range of materials and fabrics, which means you can find a material that not only matches your colour expectations but is built to stand up to your individual requirements.
+Thankfully, many manufacturers offer a wide range of materials and fabrics.
+This means you can find a material that not only matches the colours you want but is also tough enough to meet your needs.

 Types of Material